aurelia/aurelia.github.io-old/docs/api/router/index.md

  [[NavigationInstruction]] and selects a moduleId to load.

-* `useViewPortDefaults(viewPortConfig: any): any` - Configures defaults to use for any view ports.
+* `useViewPortDefaults(viewPortConfig: ): RouterConfiguration` - Configures defaults to use for any view ports.
-  * `viewPortConfig: any` - a view port configuration object to use as a default, of the form { viewPortName: { moduleId } }.
+  * `viewPortConfig: ` - a view port configuration object to use as a default, of the form { viewPortName: { moduleId } }.